 Legal Aid Ontario (LAO) provides family violence authorization forms for both family and immigration law, which allows you to obtain some free legal advice about your situation.
 These forms are usually available from women’s shelters, community legal clinics and some other community agencies.
 Learn more in our LAO section.

-Generally, Canada’s immigration laws attempt to support women in abusive relationships to stay safe and to leave those relationships if they wish to without jeopardizing their legal status in Canada.
+Generally, Canada’s immigration laws attempt to support women subjected to intimate partner abuse to stay safe and to leave those relationships if they wish to without jeopardizing their legal status in Canada.
 However, the law changes frequently, so it is important to work with a lawyer who can advise you appropriately.